aadicodesforfun/elder-ease/readme.md

 ## Usage

 - Click the **DISCOVER MORE** button to view additional information.
-- Click the **chat icon** to launch the AI chat interface.
+- Click the **CHAT icon** to launch the AI chat interface.
+- Click the **SOS** button to call the emergency services

 ---

 ## Future Enhancements

-- Integrate AI chat functionality for real-time conversation.
+- Make the bot agentic so that it can do more than just chatting with people.
-- Add animations using GSAP for smoother transitions.
+- Add sign in option for more personalised experiences.
-- Make the website fully responsive for mobile devices.
 - Improve accessibility with ARIA labels and screen reader support.

 ---